hackathonismb/Design-elements-of-Antibodies-nanobodies-in-targeting-Antigens/README.md

 <br />
 Team members name: Elzbieta Gralinska, Sachendra Kumar, Giovanni Madeo, Luis Jaimes Santiago, Sheela Vemu, Sandra Porter and Todd Smith<br />
 <br />
-Reference literature:  IEDB, NCBI, NextStrain, CovabDAB, RCSB<br />
+Reference literature:  IEDB, NCBI, NextStrain, CovabDAB, RCSB, Uniprot<br />
 <br />
 What is the problem we are trying to solve?
 Comparing the structures of antibodies and nanobodies relative to each other in a 3D and 2D visualization platform with respect to SARS-CoV2 spike glycoprotein will allow us to understand the details of the intermolecular interactions. <br />
 <br />